 Global Trends in Climate Litigation – Lessons for COP26

-These events will mark the launch of the GRI’s 2021 Global Trends in Climate Change Litigation Policy Report.
+These events will mark the launch of the Grantham Research Institute’s 2021 Global Trends in Climate Change Litigation Policy Report.
 This annual report – which has been published regularly since 2017 – provides policymakers, the legal community, and the wider public with an overview of the state of the art of climate litigation and highlights recent developments and recommendations for action.

 After registering, you will receive a confirmation email containing information about joining the webinar.

 This event is being held as part of London Climate Action Week 2021